chrisquices/artemis/README.md

     php artisan storage:link
     ```

-1. Configure your environment file, do not forget the following variables
+1. Configure your environment file and do not forget the following variables
     ```
     APP_NAME=Artemis
     APP_URL=http://artemis.test